What You Need To Know About Stem Cells

 Compare the products offered.
 Allogenic products from foreign donors are always associated with more risk than autologous stem cells (donor and recipient are the same person).
 These greater risks include transmission of pathogens (viruses, bacteria) and allergic reactions.
 Allogeneic products should only be used if they are immunologically safe or the matching of donor and recipient has been verified.

 Important questions: Is the product autologous?
 If not, how is matching tested?
 How are the donors tested?
 Testing in accordance with current regulatory standards includes hepatitis B and C, HIV 1 and 2, and Treponema pallidum (syphillis).
 Other diseases are usually not tested.
-Therefore, autologous stem cells are safer in that they cannot transmit infectious diseases from the donor.
+Therefore, autologous stem cells avoid this specific risk, because they cannot transmit an infectious disease from a donor.
+This concerns donor-transmitted infection only and does not mean that a treatment is free of other risks.

 How Much Time Does Stem Cell Therapy Take?
 What is the Duration?